How To Use Excel’s XLOOKUP Function [Guide 2022]

 Now let’s look at the same example but utilizing the XLOOKUP function instead.

-With XLOOKUP, we only need to enter three inputs, only the data we are utilizing is being referenced, and there are no static inputs that would need to be changed if we were dragging this formula across multiple columns.
+With XLOOKUP, we only need to enter three inputs.
+Only the data we are utilizing needs to be referenced.
+There are no static inputs that would need to be changed if we were dragging this formula across multiple columns.

 Below shows how XLOOKUP can perform the very same lookup.